 Modern-Day Put-in-Bay History

 Put-in-Bay has been a summer resort destination for more than 100 years.
 Today’s Put-in-Bay is a vibrant tourist resort complete with modern bars, Hotels with swim-up bars, and several modes of transportation to Put-in-Bay.

 With large marinas and public docks boasting electricity and water, the island has become a popular destination for boating.
 The Put-in-Bay Yacht Club has several popular events each year, which bring in thousands of boaters throughout the summer.
 Lake Erie is home to Yellow Perch, and Walleye and fishermen come from all over the midwest to enjoy fishing at Put-in-Bay.

-One thing for sure, there is far more to do and see at Put-in-Bay than you can cover in a day.
-Be sure to book one of our excellent Put-in-Bay Hotels, or Rental homes Hotels range from smaller boutique hotels such as the Edgewater Hotel to the ultra-modern Put-in-Bay Resort, the island’s newest and largest lodging facility.
+One thing is for sure, there is far more to do and see at Put-in-Bay than you can cover in a day.
+Be sure to book one of our excellent Put-in-Bay Hotels or Rental homes.
+Hotels range from smaller boutique hotels such as the Edgewater Hotel to the ultra-modern Put-in-Bay Resort, the island’s newest and largest lodging facility.

 For additional information about the island, please visit the Put-in-Bay Visitors & Convention Bureau website here: or call the central reservation center at 888-742-7829